the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 const nameInitial = `${firstName[0]}${lastName[0]}`;
 ~~~~~~~

 Anyway, we didn't finish the problem yet.
-We projected the complex problem onto a smaller problem by coming up with a solution for a single full name and not a list of full names.
-Now we need to elevate the solution so that it macthes the complex problem as well.
-Since we are dealing with an array and we want to apply an operation for every entry in the array, we can use a for statement:
+We projected the bigger problem onto a smaller problem by coming up with a solution for a single full name and not a list of full names.
+Now we need to elevate the solution so that it macthes the bigger problem as well.
+Since we are dealing with an array and we want to apply an operation for every entry in the array, we could use a for statement:

 {title="index.js",lang="javascript"}
 ~~~~~~~